Offline Device Protection Guide

 Side-Channel Attacks

-- Power Analysis: Analyzing power consumption patterns
+- Power Analysis: analysing power consumption patterns

 - Electromagnetic: Reading electromagnetic emissions

-- Timing Attacks: Analyzing operation timing
+- Timing Attacks: analysing operation timing

-- Defense: Hardware countermeasures, secure elements
+- defence: Hardware countermeasures, secure elements

 Digital Attack Vectors